jasmin-software/dotnet_agui_workshop/0. GitHub Token/README.md

 Follow these instructions to get a GitHub Personal Access Token (PAT).

 ## Starting Point
-Visit GitHub at <a target="_blank" href="https://github.com/marketplace?type=models">https://github.com/marketplace?type=models</a> to work with free GitHub AI Models.
+Go to [GitHub Models](https://github.com/marketplace?type=models) to work with free GitHub AI Models.
 At the time of writing, these are a subset of the models available:

+Click on the `Most Popular` tab.

 ![Most Popular](./assets/most-popular.png)

 ## Select Model
-Click on the `Most Popular` tab.

 We will be using the `gpt-4o-mini` model.
 Scroll down until you find `OpenAI GPT-4o mini`.